theochem/horton/doc/user_ap1rog.rst

     \end{pmatrix}

 The exponential form of eq. :eq:`ap1rog` assures the size extensivity of the geminal wavefunction, however, in order to ensure the size consistency, one has to optimize the orbitals (see [boguslawski2014a]_ and [boguslawski2014b]_).
-The simplest and most robust way is to use the variational orbital optimization (vOO-AP1roG) method implemented in Horton (see :ref:`ooap1rog`).
+The simplest and most robust way is to use the variational orbital optimization (vOO-AP1roG) method implemented in HORTON (see :ref:`ooap1rog`).

 Currently supported features
 ============================